 In a world where gender equality remains an ongoing challenge, Amazon stands at the forefront of change, actively dismantling barriers for women within its ecosystem.
 Through innovative programs, mentorship initiatives and a culture that champions diversity, Amazon is not just opening doors for women—it's propelling them towards success.

 From empowering small business owners through programs such as Amazon Saheli and Amazon Launchpad to providing robust career development pathways for female employees and associates, Amazon's commitment to women's advancement is reshaping the landscape of opportunity in India and beyond.
-This ties in perfectly with this year’s theme of Accelerate Action for International Women’s Day.

-This IWD, we are shining the spotlight on the remarkable women within its ecosystem; from sellers to employees and partners that are blazing a trail every single day.
+We are shining the spotlight on the remarkable women within its ecosystem; from sellers to employees and partners that are blazing a trail every single day.
 These inspiring stories of transformation and triumph showcase how Amazon's support is turning aspirations into achievements, one woman at a time.

 Empowering women entrepreneurs